Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Q.01Is security window film worth it in Toronto?

-Yes — Toronto's most common forced-entry methods (smashing the rear patio door or a basement side window to reach inside and unlock) are exactly what security film is designed to defeat.
-XPEL Prime XR Security bonds the pane together under impact so the hole needed to reach through isn't there.
+Yes — Toronto's most common forced-entry methods (smashing the rear patio door or a basement side window to reach inside and unlock) are exactly what security film is designed to defeat. our security film bonds the pane together under impact so the hole needed to reach through isn't there.
 Most Toronto homes we work on get their main-floor rear windows and sliding patio door filmed first.

 Q.02How much does it cost to install security film on my Toronto home?